nais/blog/content/posts/changing-service-mesh/changing-service-mesh.md

 Except that we had to clean up Istio's mess.

 ### Cleaning up
-What was left after the party, was a fully operational Istio control plane, a whole bunch of Istio CRD's and a completely unused set of load balancers.
+What was left after the party was a fully operational Istio control plane, a whole bunch of Istio CRD's and a completely unused set of LoadBalancers.
 In addition we had to clean up everything related to Istio in a whole lot of pipelines and components

 ![changing-service-mesh](/blog/images/changing-service-mesh-5.png)